Basic .NET 6+ WinForms & Blazor Tutorial (Project Manager)

 Before you start the tutorial, read this section and ensure that the following conditions are met:

-- Visual Studio 2019 (with the ASP.NET and web development workload) is installed on your machine.
+- Visual Studio 2022 v17.0+ with the ASP.NET and web development and .NET desktop development workloads is installed on your machine.
 You have basic experience of .NET framework development in this IDE.

-- You have basic knowledge of Object-relational mapping (ORM) concepts and the DevExpress XPO.
+- You have basic knowledge of Object-relational mapping (ORM) concepts and the Entity Framework Core.

-- You are familiar with XAF application architecture.
+- You are familiar with the XAF application architecture.

-- Reuse Implemented Functionality - add modules to your applications to enable additional functionality.
+- This lesson explains how to add a module to your application to enable additional functionality.